mortenjohs/AlbumOfTheDay/README.md

     - csv_file: Input CSV file
     - songlink_api: URL for the API
     - url_parameters: List of default parameters that is used for the API lookup (ie userCountry, key, etc.)
+    - rss
+        - author: author of RSS feed.
+        - base_url: URL for the resulting rss feed.
+Provider and .xml will be added.

 Example: